Videos: Vaccines and Related Topics

 Vaccines and Your Baby

-Talking About Vaccines With Dr. Paul Offit
+Talking about Vaccines with Dr. Paul Offit: COVID-19

 Meningococcus can cause meningitis (inflammation of the lining of the brain) and sepsis (an infection of the bloodstream).
 The consequences of infection are often immediate and devastating.
 About 15 of every 100 people infected with meningococcus die within hours of becoming ill.
 This video will help you learn about meningococcus and why college students should get the meningococcal vaccine.
-It is available online only.

 We would like to thank Cariad Chester, the intern who produced and directed this video as well as the cast, listed in order of appearance: Morgan Williams, Sean Bryant, Eddie Montenegro, Maddie Williams, Catherine Martlin, Jason Heo, Fernando Maldonado, Cariad Chester, Travis Mattingly, Kenyetta Givans, Zachary Kronstat, Josh Gregory, Ximena Violante, Tom Powers, Erin Curtis, Will Duncan, Sarah Vogelman, Isabel Newlin, Marjani Nairne, Sam Panepinto, John Oh, Eric Verhasselt, and Beth Kotarski.
 Produced: 2012.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.

 You should not consider the information in this site to be specific, professional medical advice for your personal health or for your family's personal health.
 You should not use it to replace any relationship with a physician or other qualified healthcare professional.
 For medical concerns, including decisions about vaccinations, medications and other treatments, you should always consult your physician or, in serious cases, seek immediate assistance from emergency personnel.